Q. How long will my paddle take to be delivered?

 Q. What difference does the length of the paddle make?

-A. Paddle length effects the gearing of your propulsion.
+A. Paddle length affects the gearing of your propulsion.
 A short paddle length allows you to paddle at a higher cadence (stroke rate) which provides you with very good acceleration but not much forward speed.
-It is also in-efficient and consumes a lot of energy.
+It is also inefficient and consumes a lot of energy.
 However, this is ideal for freestyle/playboating, where the kayak has a low top forward speed and requires regular bursts of power to keep it moving.
 Also, short paddles don't get in the way when performing tricks.
 At the other end of the scale, a long paddle length allows you to paddle at a lower cadence with far more efficiency; this is ideal for touring, when kayaks have a slender form and lower resistance.

 Q. What angle feather should I be using?

 A. Feather angle is the offset angle between the left and the right kayak blades.
 A high angular offset allows paddles to cut through head winds with less drag.
 This is very useful when paddling a touring or sea kayak; a feather angle of 45-85 degrees is common although, less angle is becoming more popular in recent years.
 Having less or no feather angle is beneficial when paddling in heavy side winds on open waters - for this reason we reccomend 2-piece splits for touring and sea kayak paddlers as it allows endless angle adjustment and as well as 10 cm of length adjustment as standard.

 For modern day whitewater paddling feather angle is less important.
 Common white water feather angles are 45 and 30 degrees, with freestyle paddles having as low as zero degree offset which allows them to put pressure on both blades simultaneously (useful for loops and other freestyle moves).
 We offer a split shaft option on all of our straight shaft paddles; this allows both the angle and orientation (left/right handed) to be quickly and easily adjusted without the need for tools.